 “And so we shall,” he said.
 “Lady Lightbringer – or Lady Callista, as you like – we shall restore your full citizenship upon Sumer.
 You shall be given a tower, upon which your name will shine until the end of time.
-When our people look to the sky and fear no death at Strigoi hands, it is your name which will linger in their minds, and your victory for which monuments numbering in the thousands shall be hewn.”
+When our people look to the sky, it is your name which will linger in their minds, and your victory for which monuments numbering in the thousands shall be hewn.”

 “President Hephast…” My voice sounded small.
 “If I may speak…”